Andy Murray ‘not supportive’ of Wimbledon ban on Russian players - NewsBreak

 Andy Murray ‘not supportive’ of Wimbledon ban on Russian players

-Wimbledon officials reiterated their position last week, saying a directive from the government regarding the invasion of Ukraine had left them with no viable alternative but to refuse entries from players from the two countries.
+Wimbledon officials reiterated their position last week, saying that a directive from the Government regarding the invasion of Ukraine had left them with no viable alternative but to refuse entries from players from the two countries.

-“I’m not supportive of players getting banned,” the former world No 1 told reporters in Spain ahead of his first-round match against Dominic Thiem at the Madrid Open.
+“I’m not supportive of players getting banned,” the former world number one told reporters in Spain ahead of his first-round match against Dominic Thiem at the Madrid Open.

 There has been some support for Wimbledon’s position, especially from Ukrainians within tennis, but the reaction has been largely negative, with the ATP and WTA both deciding whether to impose penalties.